Why Some Backlinks Have No Follow and What It Means for SEO

 You can use nofollow links to build a balanced SEO strategy.
 Nofollow links help you control which sites get your endorsement.
 They also protect your site from spam and keep your backlink profile natural.
 You should mix dofollow and nofollow links to show search engines your site grows in a real way.

 You should focus on getting nofollow links from trusted sources.
 These links bring traffic and boost your brand.
 You can use forums, social media, and comments to earn nofollow links.
-This approach helps you understand why some backlinks have no follow and how they fit into a strong SEO plan.

 Note: A balanced backlink profile with both dofollow and nofollow links helps you avoid penalties and improves your site’s authenticity.

-You now know why some backlinks have no follow.
 These links help shape your SEO plan.
 The table below shows important points from new studies:

 | Key Takeaway | Description |